Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Applications

-Hence, in the outlined situation, there is a locally convex Hausdorff topology $\tau$ on $\CH$ such that each $\tau$-closed convex set $\mathcal B\subset\CH$ is sequentially order closed.
-Although the power of the Fatou property lies in the \emph{converse} implication, the assumptions in the preceding two observations appear to be analytic minimal requirements for a fruitful study.
-Accepting this, Proposition~\ref{prop:equivalences0} states that studying the (sequential) Fatou property only makes sense on \textit{ideals} of robust Orlicz spaces.
+{Hence, in the outlined situation, there is a locally convex Hausdorff topology $\tau$ on $\CH$ such that each $\tau$-closed convex set $\mathcal B\subset\CH$ is sequentially order closed.
+The assumptions in the preceding two observations appear to be analytic minimal requirements for a fruitful study of the (sequential) Fatou property.
+In that case, Proposition~\ref{prop:equivalences0} states that studying the (sequential) Fatou property only makes sense on \textit{ideals} of robust Orlicz spaces.}

 However, in robust frameworks, there is a caveat concerning the Fatou property: sequences are usually not sufficient to unfold its full analytic power, and intuitive reasoning learned in dominated frameworks usually fails.
-We refer to \cite{Maggisetal} for a detailed discussion on this issue.
+We refer to \cite{Maggisetal} for a detailed discussion of this issue.